 Step 3: Launch Skype as your normally would.
 Everything will look the same, except there will now be a new window that opens alongside the main Skype window.
 Simply hit the red button in the new window to start recording your conversation.

-Step 5: From here, you can adjust the volume for either side of the conversation, decide whether to show one or both videos, and export to the file format of your own choosing.
-There’s even a share button for uploading directly to YouTube and Vimeo, or exporting to iMovie.
+Step 5: From there you can adjust the volume for either side of the conversation, decide whether to show one or both videos, and export to the file format of your own choosing.
+There’s even a share button for uploading directly to YouTube, Vimeo, or exporting to iMovie.
 As you can see in the image above, however, the trial version includes a prominent watermark.

 That’s it!
 Do with the resulting file what you will.
 Keep in mind, however, that if one of you is using a slower computer, the video might record at an extremely low frame rate or resolution (even if you’ve customized the settings).

-Not sure if you want to shell out $30?
-Well, thankfully, there’s an unlikely solution built right into your Mac: QuickTime.
+If you’re looking for a free solution, there’s an unlikely solution for screen-recording built right into your Mac: QuickTime.
 Apple’s iconic video player offers a screen recording feature.
 While that makes it great for recording web videos, it’s also handy for recording Skype calls.

 Just launch QuickTime, click “File” in the menu bar, and click “New Screen Recording” to record any section of the screen.